okta/okta-auth-js/docs/idx.md

 ##### Up-Front approach

-You can provide a param bag based on your app's policy configuration and user inputs to drive the methods to communicate with [Okta's Identity Engine](https://developer.okta.com/docs/concepts/ie-intro/).
+You can provide parameters based on your app's policy configuration and user inputs to drive the methods to communicate with [Okta's Identity Engine][].

 ##### On-Demand approach

-You can provide minimum or even no param to call the methods, and the methods can drive you through the flow by indicating the `nextStep` and required `inputs`.
+You can provide minimum or even no parameters to call the methods, and the methods can provide direction for the flow by indicating the `nextStep` and required `inputs`.

 #### Response

 Most methods in this module resolve [IdxTransaction](https://github.com/okta/okta-auth-js/blob/master/lib/idx/types/index.ts) as the response.
-With [Okta's Identity Engine](https://developer.okta.com/docs/concepts/ie-intro/)'s dynamic nature, it's very important to understand how to follow the response to proceed to the next step.
+With [Okta's Identity Engine][]'s dynamic nature, it's very important to understand how to follow the response to proceed to the next step.

 ##### Flow related fields

 - `status`: This field indicates the status of the current flow.
-  - `IdxStatus.SUCCESS`: This status indicates the flow is end with successfully get tokens.
+  - `IdxStatus.SUCCESS`: This status indicates the flow has ended successfully with tokens.
   - `IdxStatus.PENDING`: This status indicates the flow is still in progress, check `nextStep` and `messages` (intermediate form errors) fields in the response to proceed.
-  - `IdxStatus.FAILURE`: This status indicates error happens in SDK level, check `error` field in the response for error handling.
+  - `IdxStatus.FAILURE`: This status indicates error has happened in SDK level, check `error` field in the response for error handling.
-  - `IdxStatus.TERMINAL`: This status indicates the flow runs into a `terminal` state, check `messages` field to handle it.
+  - `IdxStatus.TERMINAL`: This status indicates the flow has run into a `terminal` state, check `messages` field to handle it.
-  - `IdxStatus.CANCELED`: This status indicates the flow is canceled.
+  - `IdxStatus.CANCELED`: This status indicates the flow has been canceled.
 It's normally the response status of `idx.cancel`.
 - `nextStep?`: This field contains information to proceed with the next step.
 It's avaiable when in `IdxStatus.PENDING` status.
   - `name`: The identifier of the next step.
   - `type?`: The type of the authenticator that the step belongs to.
   - `canSkip?`: This field indicates if the step is skippable or not.
-  - `inputs?`: params for the next step.
+  - `inputs?`: parameters for the next step.

     ```javascript
     // get "inputs" from the response